cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 ```

 What about your **dependencies**?
 They need to be migrated as well.
-Here is where Jetifier comes in play.
+Here is where Jetifier comes into play.

 # Jetifier

-If you migrated to AndroidX and you're using a library that is not migrated yet, your will probably have some problems.
+If you migrated to AndroidX and you're using a library that is not migrated yet, you will probably have some problems.
 Let's say that you're using a library that provides you a `LibraryFragment` that is a subclass of `android.support.v4.app.Fragment`.
 You will not be able to use it as your application is expecting a `androidx.fragment.app.Fragment` subclass.

 [Jetifier](https://developer.android.com/studio/command-line/jetifier) is a tool provided by Google to help you solve exactly this kind of issue.
 Jetifiery will **convert the bytecode** of your dependencies (aka _jetify_) to use the AndroidX classes following the mapping.